 But, basically, you're just placed in a range as it relates to these federal white collar cases.

-- you're going to first want to hire a great federal criminal lawyer;
+- you're going first to want to hire a great federal criminal lawyer;

-- secondly, if you owe money, obviously you're going to want to get the money, and
+- secondly, if you owe money, obviously, you're going to want to get the money, and

 - thirdly, you're going to want to listen to your lawyer.